 “What do you want to do after school?”

 Internalizing my indecision to mean that there was something wrong with me.
 Not to mention my misinformed belief that everyone else had their future figured out.

-While globally mental disorders are rising, studies have found that as many as 20% of youth will experience an episode of major depression before they finish high school (Cardemil, Reivich, Beevers, Seligman & James, 2007).
+While global rates of mental illness are rising, studies have found that as many as 20% of youth will experience major depressive episodes before they finish high school (Cardemil, Reivich, Beevers, Seligman & James, 2007).

 What is Positive Transitioning?
 A Working Definition